 Treatment of Pregnant Patients

-Oral prednisone or IVIG are safe in pregnancy.
+Oral prednisone and IVIG are safe in pregnancy.
 Vaginal delivery is recommended for patients with ITP unless there is an obstetrical indication for cesarean delivery.
 In general, for vaginal deliveries, platelet counts should be ≥30×109/L; for cesarean delivery, platelet counts should be ≥50×109/L; and for epidural analgesia, platelet counts should be ≥80×109/L, although supporting evidence for these thresholds is lacking.